angeloGarciaV/holbertonschool-unity/README.md

 - How to add Tags and Layers
 - Why is it important to name GameObjects and assets clearly and organize your project hierarchy
 - What are gameplay and game mechanics and how do they relate to developing any kind of interactive experience

+## 3. Unity - Publishing

+- How to publish a build
+- How to reorder scenes in a build
+- How to build a standalone application for Windows, Mac, and Linux
+- How to edit a project’s Quality Settings
+- How to add an icon to your build
+- What is the profiler and how to use it to check your project’s performance
+- What to consider when developing for different platforms